smoothjazzuser/NLP_trend_stocks/README.md

 Windows:

-Fasttext is currently difficult to compile on Windows 10/11.
-This could limit the selection of python versions to ones which have precompiled versions of fasttext (currently python<3.10).
-Additionally, tensorflow==2.10.1 is the last supported native version on windows 10/11.
-If using linux, you could probably still use the latest versions of all packages.

 cd {path_to_project_folder}

 conda create --prefix {path_to_project_folder}/.env/  python=3.10  cudnn cudatoolkit pytorch torchvision torchaudio pytorch-cuda=11.8 transformers -c pytorch -c nvidia -c conda-forge